Steelworkers union projects Biden-Harris logo on side on Chicago's Trump Tower

 In photos taken on Saturday evening, a giant blue Biden/Harris logo is seen projected onto the side of the skyscraper just above Trump’s own name on his building.

 The United Steelworkers endorsed Biden’s candidacy back in May and have been using their “bat light” to project the Biden/Harris logo on the side of a number of Chicago landmarks in recent weeks, including Wrigley Field and the Chicago Theatre.
+The union's use of "bat light" is a play off of the 'bat signal' from the Batman comics and films.

 TRUMP SAYS IF HE AND PELOSI AGREE ON STIMULUS PACKAGE, SENATE GOP WILL GET ON BOARD